Try the new Overwolf Troubleshooter now!

 It's possible that .NET 4.8 wasn't installed properly on your PC, in which case Overwolf won't be able to run due to some corrupted files.

-This scenario might occur due to a Windows update gone wrong, like when updating from Windows 7/8/8.1 to Windows 10, or even due to outdated drivers.
+This might occur due to a Windows update gone wrong or due to outdated drivers.

-We found that the best solution as for now is reinstalling your current .NET Framework 4.8 version.
-This is how you can do it:
+The best solution is reinstalling your current .NET Framework 4.8 version:

 - Press the Windows key + R